Waist - A neat measure around the natural waist (approx. 1" above the naval)

 Hip measure - a loose measure at the widest part of your seat to allow yourself to sit but not too loose.

 Outside leg- Measure from where you measured your waist down to how long you want the trews to be.
-We advice you ask some one to help you with this measure as you must stand nice and straight, don't look down.
+We advice you ask some one to help you with this measure as you must stand up straight, don't look down.

 Inside leg - Pull your trouser up nice and neat and measure the inside leg to how long you want it to be.
 Their should be a 10" difference in this measurement to the outside leg.